AlvaRobert/KP.AdvancedCplusplus/index.md

 };
 ```

 Parameterizing a class template that contains class variables causes the compiler to create and instantiate them in static memory.
-Values ​​of enumerations are not lvalues, so have no address and are treated as literals by the compiler.
-Since, according to the definition of the template metaprogramming, this refers exclusively to computation or processing at compile time, and the effect of class variables relates to translation time, and the effect of class variables goes beyond compile time, enumerations are preferable.
+Values ​​of enumerations are not lvalues, therefore they have no address and are treated as literals by the compiler.
+According to the definition of the template metaprogramming, this refers exclusively to computation or processing at compile time.
+The effect of class variables relates to translation time, and the effect of class variables goes beyond compile time, therefore enumerations are preferable.

 ### Recursion

-In TMP there are no variable variables, only constant ones.
+In TMP there are only constant variables.
 Therefore there can be no loops.
-Instead of these, in TMP recursions are used.
-A recursion cancellation is due to the specialization of the template for the corresponding
+Instead recursions are used.
+Also a recursion cancellation is defined for the corresponding case due to the specialization of the template.
-Case defined.

-The following code shows a template for calculating the faculty of an integer.
-The first template defines the recursion step n * (n - 1) !.
-It instantiates
-itself, as long as there is a decrease in n by 1, until the case n = 0, which is given here by the specialized template with factorial <0>, occurs.
-It should also be noted that in the specialization factorial <0> the specified parameter 0 in angle brackets is directly behind the template name and the angle brackets behind the keyword 'template' remain empty.
-If the template has several parameters, the unspecified ones remain in the upper bracket while the specified ones are written to the lower one.

 ```C++
 template <unsigned int n>